tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: also need to over-load disp_cond ?
 Maybe a reason to make is_container() = False ?
 			FINDING: does not impact is_container ; just need to over-load
 		- DONE: on second thought, let's add Surface class to prohibited... can't hurt right?
-		- TBD: update put() in Container to implement max_obj restriction
+		- DONE: update put() in Container to implement max_obj restriction
-		- TBD: update display prepositions to be 'in' or 'on' based on is_surface()
+		- DONE: update display prepositions to be 'in' or 'on' based on is_surface()
 		- TBD: update Interp to check for 'on' prep if is_surface(noun_obj)
 		- TBD: confirm 'put' still works for validate()
 	- TBD: put initial shelf in Main Hall
 		- TBD: instantiate shelf obj
 		- TBD: is_open and is_unlocked both = None; max_obj = 20
 		- TBD: testing!!
-	- TBD: implement Control Panel as Shelf !! (add control_panel to room after guard_goblin dies?)
+	- TBD: implement Control Panel as Surface!! (add control_panel to room after guard_goblin dies?)
-	- TBD: sort out how Creatures or prohibitted from having Creatures or Surfaces?
+	- TBD: sort out how Creatures are prohibitted from holding Creatures or Surfaces?
 	- TBD: doc_strings
 - TBD: update get_hand_item() to return None if hand_list is empty
 - Do I need a gs.Gramarian class to deal with recurring display issues around pronouns and plurals?